 Depending on the severity of your fish's anemia, it may take months for full recovery, but the prognosis is good with proper treatment.

-Is anemia making my fish's gills pale?
+Is anemia making my fish get pale gills ?

-Anemia can cause a fish's gills to pale, but other sicknesses may cause discoloration as well.
+Anemia can cause a fish's gills to become pale, but other sicknesses may cause discoloration as well.
 Pale gills are a sign of inadequate oxygen, so visit your vet immediately after noticing anything unusual.